ScalaConsultants/scala-slack-bot/README.md

     publish(OutboundMessage(channel, s"hello <@$user>, welcome"))

-If you add colors or line breaks, you can send rich message.
-To do so, you need to send message to channel and add one or more attachments:
+If you add colors or line breaks, you can send enriched message.
+To do so, you need to send message to channel with one or more attachments:

 ![Rich message example](../master/richmessage.png?raw=true)

-on this image you see Rich message with 3 attachment, each attachment has its own color decorator, default is grey what is seen in second attachment.
+on this image you see RichMessage with 3 attachments, each of these attachments has its own color.
+If don't define color explicitly displayed is grey, what is seen in second attachment.

 Attachment can be build from:
 - **PreText** - text block before colored block,